 1. Only Electronic submissions will be accepted.
 The submission should be written in Microsoft Word and pasted into the online application.

-1.Proposals must be received by the OBM Network Grant Chair no later than January 20, 2017 at 5pm EST. Upon receipt of proposals, tthe Chair will recruit three additional readers from the current membership of the OBM Network (excluding student members) who are not affiliated with the primary researcher or faculty mentor.
+1.Proposals must be received by the OBM Network Grant Chair no later than February 19, 2018 at 5pm EST. Upon receipt of proposals, the Chair will recruit three additional readers from the current membership of the OBM Network (excluding student members) who are not affiliated with the primary researcher or faculty mentor.

-3. The OBM Network Director or Grant Chair will inform the applicants of the review decisions on or before March 31, 2017.
+3. The OBM Network Executive Director or Grant Chair will inform the applicants of the review decisions on or before April 30, 2018.

 5. The Chair or a member of the OBM Network Board of Directors will announce all awards and award all funds at the annual OBM Network business meeting held during the ABA annual convention each May.